xbill82/luca-marchesini.com/README.md

 That's what my Grunt `install` task is for, basically.
  * Check-out the libs,
  * copy the necessary files to a separate `lib` directory (remember that I specfied version names in the package manager's config files, so that file paths will not break up).

 So, while I'm coding, I load libraries from my `lib` path (instead of `bower-components` or `node-components`), and when I build, I'm sure that only the necessary sources are optimized and concatenated.

 ##### LESS and Bootstrap
 Another issue I had is that **Bootstrap's** out-of-the-box built **stylesheet is just huge**, since it contains the styling for all the components.
 I didn't need all that, so I definitely had to optimize things.
 To do that, I centralized the building of my stylesheets in the `main.less` file, which linked together my own stylesheets with the ones that I needed from Bootstrap.
-Css are compiled and compressed by the [`grunt-contrib-less`](https://github.com/gruntjs/grunt-contrib-less), which is executed in my `install` (without compression) and `build` tasks.
+Stylesheets are compiled and compressed by the [`grunt-contrib-less`](https://github.com/gruntjs/grunt-contrib-less), which is executed in my `install` (without compression) and `build` tasks.

 ##### The images
 My Grunt `build` task also executes [`grunt-contrib-imagemin`](https://www.npmjs.org/.../grunt-contrib-imagemin) on all my images. **The size reduction is huge**, so I strongly recommend it.
 I use it in conjunction with [`grunt-newer`](https://github.com/tschaub/grunt-newer), which performs the minification only on files that have changed.